 That's it!
 Your image has been properly inserted in your email.
 You can now send it with YAMM, and it will be correctly displayed.

 Note: If you inserted an image by mistake and would like to delete it, best will be to create a completely new draft.
 Simply deleting the wrong image is not enough to remove it from your Gmail draft.
 If you don't do that, your email size will be much bigger, and YAMM will have difficulty sending your email.

 2. For big images that are more than 500kb

 For bigger images, we recommend to host your pictures outside, like on Google Photo.
 Here is the whole process to upload correctly your images.

 2.1 Host your image online

 Once your image is uploaded, click on the image.

-Then, click on the share icon at the top left hand side:
+Then, click the share icon in the top right corner.